 Simple English definitions for legal terms

-Read a random definition: district court
+Read a random definition: gift over

 A marital tort is when one spouse does something wrong to the other spouse.
 This can be on purpose or by accident.
 It can also involve someone else who interferes with the marriage.
 There are two types of marital torts.
 One is when a spouse loses love, comfort, or companionship because of the other spouse or a third party.
 The other is when a spouse has an affair and the other spouse sues the person they had the affair with.
 In court, the rules that protect married couples from having to testify against each other do not apply.